Carlaom22/Carlaom22/README.md

 ## 🧠 About Me

-- 🎓 MSc Computer Engineering @ Universidade de Coimbra
+- 🎓 MSc Software Engineering @ Universidade de Coimbra + BSc in Computer Engineering (doing it)
 - 👨‍💻 Backend enthusiast, bug whisperer, and CLI loyalist
 - 🎭 I write clean code... until deadlines hit
 - 🛑 Experienced in building systems that don’t explode (most of the time)